Animadversio/PythonSLG/README.md

 [x] Utility function, computing combat info, computing attack coverage, and Mov Attack pair... @Oct.14 [x] Danger of tile calculation add this to heuristic. @Oct.14 [x] Risk aversion greedy policy, alpha to trade off risk and reward.  @Oct.14
+    * Many interesting behavior emerged from this change!
+Very well done.
     * Still, it doesn't estimate the potential benefit (2nd order gain) of that position...
     * This is a first order estimate of next enemy turn lost, but no 2nd order estimate of gain in the next turn..
+[ ] Simple estimation of threat posing on others, and Maximize threat on others, minimize threat posed on me.
 [ ] Prune Search tree, making it less expansion!
 Discard useless moves soon.
 [ ] Pre compute a match table to save computation.
 [ ] Economy and Unit purchase design.